Origin and History

 On January 6 1759, FML Duke Löwenstein asked the Empress for the authorisation to increase the “Jung-Löwenstein” to 10 squadrons.
 The authorisation was granted on January 14 but it came with the order to separate the “Jung-Löwenstein” from the “Alt-Löwenstein”.
-There for, from March 22, the “Jung-Löwenstein” formed an independent chevauxlegers regiment.
-Furthermore, GFWM Josef Count St. Ignon was appointed as proprietor of the former “Alt-Löwenstein” who were renamed “St. Ignon Chevauxlegers”.
-On February 28, 230 new recruits arrived from Mons and the “St. Ignon Chevauxlegers” reached their assigned effective of 1,000 men and horses.
+Therefore, from March 22, the “Jung-Löwenstein” formed an independent chevauxlegers regiment.
+Furthermore, GFWM Josef Count Saint-Ignon was appointed as proprietor of the former “Alt-Löwenstein” who were renamed “Saint-Ignon Dragoons”.
+On February 28, 230 new recruits arrived from Mons and the “Saint-Ignon Dragoons” reached their assigned effective of 1,000 men and horses.

-In July, Harsch's Corps effected a junction with G.d.C de Ville's Corps in Silesia.
+Later in July, Harsch's Corps effected a junction with G.d.C de Ville's Corps in Silesia.
 On July 22, it marched by Gottesberg (present-day Boguszow/PL) to Freiburg (present-day Swiebodzice/PL) where the regiment took part in the Combat of Freiburg.
-Led by its new proprietor, Count St. Ignon, it attacked the Prussians in Zirlau (present-day Czierne/PL) but was received with heavy fire, losing many chevauxlegers.
+Led by its new proprietor, Count Saint-Ignon, it attacked the Prussians in Zirlau (present-day Czierne/PL) but was received with heavy fire, losing many dragoons.
 Nevertheless, the regiment drove the Prussians back.
 Some Prussians asked for mercy but later recovered their weapons and shot at the Austrians.
-The very angry chevauxlegers returned and killed many Prussians.
-The Prussian Major von Franklin received four injuries and was with 4 officers and 197 men taken prisoners.
+The very angry dragoons returned and killed many Prussians.
+The Prussian Major von Fraencklin received four injuries and was with 4 officers and 197 men taken prisoners.
 In this engagement, the regiment lost 1 officer and 8 troopers killed, 16 troopers wounded, the Colonel Chevalier de Thoricourt lost his horse.
 After the combat, the corps encamped between Fürstenstein (present-day Ksiaz/PL) and Liebichau (present-day Lubiechow/PL).

 On August 10, de Ville with 12 infantry battalions and 5 cavalry regiments (including the present regiment) marched to Marklissa.
-On September 5, he set off from Marklissa for Lauban (present-day Luban/PL) His troops remained there until September 8 and returned then to Görlitz.
+On August 16, he made as junction with the main army.
+On September 5, he set off from Marklissa for Lauban (present-day Luban/PL) His troops remained there until September 8 and then returned to Görlitz.
 On September 23, the regiment marched to Bautzen to rescue the big magazine there.